 One of my favourite Asian dishes is satay noodles.
 However, many are not suitable for those unable to eat gluten.
-That’s why I created my very own gluten free satay sauce – it’s perfect to put into my gluten free satay noodles.
+That’s why I created my very own gluten free satay sauce!
 The flavours in this dish are so delicious it’s the perfect vegan satay meal too.
 It’s up to you whether you want to put meat in or not.

 I absolutely love satay.
 Essentially, to me it seems like I’m just getting to cover my food in a spicy peanut butter!
 Actually, that doesn’t make it sound all that great, but it is!
 I hadn’t really eaten a lot of satay dishes until sometime last year, but now I am addicted.

 A turning point for me with satay was visiting Amsterdam.
 For some reason Amsterdam seems to be the home of satay… for one there seems to be an influx of Indonesian restaurants, but as well as that, a huge amount of eateries seem to offer satay as standard.
 I don’t know why they do, but I visiting Amsterdam is even more awesome as a result!
 (On that note… check out my Guide to Eating Gluten Free in Amsterdam!)

 Anyway, a good satay sauce will usually contain soy sauce which of course isn’t gluten free as standard.
 So, to make a gluten free satay sauce you will require some gluten free soy sauce (very accessible these days!).
 Other than that, all you need is some good quality peanut butter, coconut milk, a little garlic infused oil & some chilli to taste.. it tastes great with a bit of a kick.

 In terms of noodles, I like to buy noodles fresh which you can do in Tesco.
 Rice noodles are the way forward, & you can use the very thin ones or flat ones.
 Personally, I prefer flat noodles, so I usually go for them.